Help! My Child is Starting Kindergarten! Now What?

 As parents, we often wonder if our children are developmentally and emotionally ready for Kindergarten.
 We want to make sure they have the skills they need to make things easier for them.
 In this two part series, I will share some suggestions for how you can help prepare your child for Kindergarten in all of the ways that count.
 Part one focuses on preparing your child emotionally, mentally and socially.

 Share some of your memories of your school days and what you experienced.
 Explain how a general day at school works – lessons, activities, games, snack time, lunch time, music, arts and crafts – so they have an idea of what to expect.
 Who knows, they may even get excited!

-If your child is riding the bus, they may worry about getting on the wrong bus.
+If your child is riding the bus, he or she may worry about getting on the wrong bus.
 Explain to your child that someone will direct them to the correct bus (my children’s school did that with the Kindergartners).
-Let them know that the school has all the appropriate information on file such as phone numbers, bus number, who is picking them up, etc. so they will not get left behind or lost.
-It is important to stay positive for your child so that they have the same outlook and feel comfortable.
+Let them know that the school has all the appropriate information on file, such as phone numbers, bus number, who is picking them up, etc. so they will not get left behind or lost.
+It’s important to stay positive for your child so that they have the same outlook and can feel as comfortable as possible.

 Be sure to keep an eye out for the second part of this series where I will share some more ideas for helping your child prepare for Kindergarten.

 - Tips for Preparing Your Child for Kindergarten